 This documentary tells the moving story of a 31-year-old woman who finds out that she has an incurable form of cancer and goes on a quest to discover alternative treatments, meeting and talking to other cancer patients and survivors along the way.

-The Elephant in the Living Room (available to stream on Amazon)
+The Elephant in the Living Room (available for streaming on Amazon)

 This is a fascinating documentary about a subculture of Americans who keep exotic animals captive and the law-enforcement authorities who deal with these cases.